cy9ic/amazon/README.md

  https://clone-1aaf7.web.app/

-This is a react app made with using tech stack:
+This is a react app made with using tech stack :
 React (v 18.2.0)
 Firebase (v 10.1.0)
 Node js (v ...)